American crow: Intelligence

 American crows, like other corvids, are highly cunning and inquisitive.
 They are able to steal food from other species, often in creative ways.
 One example shows a group of crows stealing a fish from a Northern river otter: one bird pecked the otter's tail to distract it while other birds swooped in and stole the fish.
-They are able to use and modify tools.
+American crows have been observed using and modifying tools, however, unlike the Hawaiian and New Caledonian crow, this behavior is not inherent.
+Female crows have been observed to be better at using tools, according to a 2023 study.
+American crows have also been noted for their ability to play, such as snowboarding using tree bark.